 Side effects depend on the dose and the length of treatment.
-If you are prescribed steroids for a short period, you may experience increased appetite, weight gain, trouble sleeping, restlessness, mood swings, anxiety and, in rare cases, more serious changes to thought and behaviour.
-In people with diabetes, steroids can quickly lead to high or unstable blood sugar levels.
-These shortterm side effects can be managed.
-Eating before taking steroids decreases the likelihood of the steroids irritating your stomach.
+If you are prescribed steroids for a short period, you may experience increased appetite, weight gain, trouble sleeping, restlessness, mood swings, anxiety and, in rare cases, more serious changes to thinking and behaviour.
+These short-term side effects can be managed.

-If taken for several months, steroids can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
-You will also be more likely to get infections.
-Most side effects are temporary and your doctor may adjust your dose to manage them.
+If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face, high blood pressure, unstable blood sugar levels, diabetes, increased risk of infections, muscle weakness and loss of bone density (osteoporosis).
+Most side effects are temporary and can be managed.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
 Palliative care services can be accessed in the home as well as in a hospital or in residential care.
-To find out more, call Cancer Council 13 11 20 and ask for free copies of Understanding Palliative Care and Living with Advanced Cancer, or visit your local Cancer Council website.

 Expert content reviewers: